EdJoPaTo/pling/README.md

 - [Telegram](docs/telegram.md)
 - [Webhook](docs/webhook.md)

-For ways to integrate this crate into your rust application programmatically check [its docs.rs entry](https://docs.rs/pling)

-Could be added in the future (feel free to create an Issue or PR):
+### Could be added in the future
 - [Zulip](https://zulip.com/api/)
-- mention or add your own!
+- feel free to create an Issue or PR to implement another one!

+### Don't seem to have an API 😞
+- Signal

 ## Contributions welcome!